 Code of Business Conduct and Ethics for Paramount Gold Nevada Corp.

-The Board of Directors (“BOD”) of Paramount Gold is comprised of 5 directors, of which 4 are independent of management.
+The Board of Directors (“BOD”) of Paramount Gold is comprised of 8 directors, of which 5 are independent of management.
 The BOD has three Committees composed entirely of independent directors which meet regularly in fulfillment of their BOD-approved mandates as set out in the Charters below.
 The BOD is responsible for approving and overseeing corporate governance policies and procedures and for the implementation and monitoring of the Company`s Code of Business Conduct and Ethics as follows.
+Our Corporate Governance and Nominating Committee, comprised of all the independent directors, meet at least annually or as often as necessary to fulfill their responsibilities in an executive session without non-independent directors and management.

 Code of Conduct